TrueNAS SCALETrueNAS SCALE Nightly Development Documentation

 With the implementation of administrator accounts, the root user is no longer the default administrator username.

-Based on the method used to deploy SCALE, you are presented with different first time login scenarios described below.
+Based on the method used to install SCALE, you can be presented with different first-time login scenarios, each described below.

 Clean Installing SCALE

-When you install SCALE from an iso file and based on the authentication method selected in step 4 of the SCALE TrueNAS installer Console Setup process, you could see a different sign-in splash screen for the web UI and use different login credentials.
+When installing SCALE from an iso file, and based on the authentication method selected in step 4 of the SCALE TrueNAS installer process, you can see a different sign-in screen for the web UI and need to use different login credentials.

 The root user still exists but with the password disabled by default, which means only the admin user can log into the system.
 You can activate the password for the root user for some limited uses, but you should return to a security-hardened operation by disabling the root password immediately after you finish with the limited use.